𓏞𓀀 Sesh Kemet Egyptian Scribe 𓆎𓅓𓏏𓊖

 Holiday

-4 Festival of Bas
+4 Festival of Bastet

-5 Appearance of Bastet,
+5 Appearance of Bastet, Feast of Horus

 21 sacred to Nephthys.
 It is called the “Feast of Providing”, and Anubis is the God of the Feast.